Susumu Nakanishi’s “The Japanese Linguistic Landscape”: An Insightful Treasure Box Brimming With Goodness

 On that note, in the Japanese version I can clearly sense Nakanishi’s shinin hyobyo shining through on each page.
 And, in the English version, the translator’s effort, hard work, and the amount of respect and dedication paid to the original Japanese allows the reader to pick up on both Nakanishi’s shinin hyobyo, and Morrison’s as well.

 To wrap!
 In the next installment, my write-up will cover the essay, The Words of Shinran (p.288) (親鸞のことば).
-If you would like to be updated about any other work we’re putting out, please keep an eye on our Twitter feed @Maplopo, and subscribe to the Maplopo Reading Circle below.
 Thanks so much for reading.

 More about Nakanishi's The Japanese Linguistic Landscape: